Roua-Ben-Emna/car-wash-station/README.md

 #### 7.2.2.
 Database Configuration

 - Ensure that WampServer is running and that MySQL is active.
-- Create the MySQL database by importing the provided `.sql` file in the project.
+- Create the MySQL database by importing the provided `washcarstation.sql ` file in the project.
 You can do this using phpMyAdmin.

 #### Using phpMyAdmin:

 - Open phpMyAdmin via `http://localhost/phpmyadmin`.
 - Log in with your MySQL user.
 - Click on "Import."
-- Select the provided `.sql` file and click "Go."
+- Select the provided `washcarstation.sql ` file and click "Go."

 #### 7.2.3.
 Configure Database Connection